 Generous bursaries are offered in order to make it possible for as many as possible who meet the school’s admission criteria to attend the school.
 Details of our provision for bursaries can be found on our website or obtained from the bursar’s office.

 The Headmaster, the senior management team and pastoral staff play an active role in monitoring the implementation of the school’s policy on equal opportunities.
-Use is made of assemblies, PHSEE, RE, Drama, English and other lessons to:
+Use is made of assemblies, PHSEE, TPR, Drama, English and other lessons to: